-- Vitamin B2 (Riboflavin) - Riboflavin helps with the process of breaking down fats, proteins, carbohydrates and also in maintaining our body's energy storage.
-It also helps to convert carbohydrates into energy for our body's needs.
+- Vitamin B2 (Riboflavin) – Riboflavin helps with the process of breaking down fats, proteins, and carbohydrates, and also in maintaining our body’s energy storage.
+It also helps to convert carbohydrates into energy for our body’s needs.

-- Vitamin B3 (Niacin or Niacinamide) - important for the process of production and repairing the DNA cells of our body.
-It's also an antioxidant which protects your body cells from harmful substances.
+- Vitamin B3 (Niacin or Niacinamide) – is important for the process of production and repairing the DNA cells of our body.
+It’s also an antioxidant that protects your body cells from harmful substances.

 Taurine is usually manufactured synthetically in a lab and actually has many health benefits.
-Taurine can help lower your risk of disease and improve your athletic performances.
+Taurine can help lower your risk of disease and improve your athletic performance.